pauliusbaulius/lil_ripper/README.md

-# lil parser - ripper
+# lil ripper

-A python program to archive subreddit media.
-Will handle most of media urls.
-C00mers dream - gonewild archived in a day.
-It is not a complete archival tool, since some media hosted on 3rd party weird sites will not be downloaded if it is not a direct link.
+A python program to index and download entire subreddits. *It is not a complete archival tool, since some media hosted on 3rd party weird sites will not be downloaded if it is not a direct link.*

-**lil parser** - given a list of subreddits, it will build a database table for subreddit containing all post url's it can find.
-Uses pushshift to download post json files, each one containing 1000 posts.
-Iterates downwards until subreddit creation date is reached.
-Uses SQLite for it's database.

-**lil ripper** - in progress...

-## supported download links
+## Supported download links
 - [x] direct link ending in valid format
 - [x] i.reddit
 - [x] imgur direct link